dgottem/animebox/README.md

-This is one of many projects I will be building.
+This is my attempt at making an anime website.

 Status: Unfinished